-For complete login information, please review the Student Technologies Orientation located at http://moodle.brunswickcc.edu.
-Click on either the Student Technologies Orientation link in the right column or the Tech Orientation link at the top of the page to begin.
-The orientation contains information on getting assistance, Moodle, student email, Self-Service, and other topics, and does not require the use of a username or password.
+For complete login information, students should review the Student Technologies Orientation located at http://moodle.brunswickcc.edu.
+Click on the Student Technologies Orientation link in the right column or the Tech Orientation link at the top of the page to begin.
+The orientation contains information on getting assistance, Moodle, student email, Self-Service, and other topics and does not require the use of a username or password to gain access.